TheWizardsCode/Character-Dev/Assets/WizardsCode/Character/Documentation/Behaviours/Village Life.md

-The `Village Life` scene has a number of interacting characters that live together in a village.
+The `241 Village Life` scene has a number of interacting characters that live together in a village.
 This scene demonstrates how objects in the world can have their own stats.

 ## Workplaces